Sleep Apnea Across a Lifetime

 What about palate surgery?
 Is it the same as UPPP?

-No, and the difference matters.
-Older palate surgeries like UPPP (uvulopalatopharyngoplasty) removed significant amounts of soft tissue including the uvula, and are associated with long-term changes in speech and swallowing.
-Preservation pharyngoplasty is what we use most often.
-Built on a tissue-sparing technique developed at Stanford in the 1990s, it repositions the palate muscles instead of removing them, with equivalent or better airway opening and far fewer side effects.
+While the name of soft palate surgery to treat OSA is known as uvulopalatopharyngoplasty (UPPP), there are many different variants of how the procedure is performed.
+Older UPPP removed significant amounts of soft tissue including the uvula, and is associated with long-term changes in speech and swallowing.
+Most contemporary soft palate surgery, where we call ours preservation pharyngoplasty, is built on a tissue-sparing technique developed at Stanford.
+It suspends and strengthens the soft palate muscles instead of removing them, with equivalent or better airway opening and far fewer side effects.
 Published 15-year follow-up data shows the benefit is sustained over time.

 Preservation pharyngoplasty also matters for Inspire candidacy.
 Some patients are turned down for Inspire because their soft palate collapses in a complete concentric pattern.
-Our published work shows that preservation pharyngoplasty can convert that pattern to one that is Inspire-eligible (see 2020 paper), opening nerve stimulation as an option for patients who would otherwise be told no.
+Our published work shows that preservation pharyngoplasty can reverse complete concentric collapse to a pattern that is Inspire-eligible (see 2020 paper), opening nerve stimulation as an option for patients who would otherwise be told no.

 My orthodontist or surgeon mentioned I have a small jaw or a bad bite.
 Is that connected to sleep apnea?